Bot essentials 7: Chatbots NLP aspects - the deep dive 1

 NLP is a set of algorithms that help machine technology understand, interpret and process language which can be in the form of text or speech.

 Users will ask the bot arbitrary questions to throw the bot off track.
-The bot will address with by having a default answer something to the effect of “I’m sorry, I did not understand the question, would you mind repeating it differently or contact our help-desk at…”
+The bot will address it by having a default answer to the effect of “I’m sorry, I did not understand the question, would you mind repeating it differently or contact our help-desk at…”

 NLP helps you “train” your bot and make it more intelligent

 That basically means adding to its repository of responses based on real-world questions that the users ask.
 NLP will help you deliver a higher level of interaction and engagement with your user settings and further reduce any transfers to humans.
 The need for humans will always remain – as a “Talk to an expert” path, as bots become more advanced in its speed and accuracy of understanding text and speech.

 At the broadest level of NLP, the utilisation and fits have evolved over time.
 We still are progressing on Generation 1 and 2 bots, simple Q&A bots or bots that integrate to back-end platforms to transact.